"Of Terraces, Trails and Time"

 • Explore Kohima’s local markets, filled with seasonal produce, forest herbs, handmade goods, and the rhythms of daily Naga life.

-• Trek into Dzükou Valley, experiencing its vast grasslands, misty expanses, and ever-changing summer landscapes.
-During certain periods, the valley blooms with its rare seasonal flowers, though this cannot be guaranteed.
+• Trek into Dzükou Valley, experiencing its vast grasslands, misty expanses, and ever-changing emerald landscapes.
+During certain periods, the valley comes alive with rare seasonal flowers, though their bloom cannot always be guaranteed.

 17